telekom/das-schiff-network-operator/README.md

 # start the kind cluster container
 docker start kind-control-plane
 export KUBECONFIG=~/.kube/kind
-# install at least the crds inside the cluster.
+# TODO: install at least the crds inside the cluster.
 <missing command here>

 # create a tls folder locally.
 mkdir -p $(pwd)/tls
-# some setup for tls I just stole it from the cluster.
+# TODO: some setup for tls I just stole it from the cluster.
 <missing commands here>
 ```